-Swap: Double cream or thick and creamy custard
+Double cream or thick and creamy custard

-For: A 'light' version
+A 'light' version

 Your Christmas pudding will still taste delicious.
 For an even lighter option, try a dollop of low fat natural yogurt or half fat crème fraiche instead.

-For: A healthier version of Eton Mess
+A healthier version of Eton Mess

-Swap: Cheddar on your cheese board
+50g cheddar on your cheese board

 After a calorie laden meal, ask yourself do you really need it at all?
-A small chunk of cheddar (50g) adds an extra 210 calories and 17g fat.
+A small chunk of cheddar (50g) adds an extra 208 calories and 17g fat.
 Swap that for 50g reduced fat cheddar or better still, 50g Camembert.

-Swap: Slumping in front of the T.V.
+Slumping in front of the T.V.

-For: A quick walk with the family
+A 30 min walk with the family

 It's important to remember that Christmas is just one day.
-So if you do find that you've over indulged, don't despair!
+So if you do find that you've over-indulged, don't despair!

 Having a healthy attitude to food is as significant as healthy eating, so rather than thinking there's no point in carrying on with your diet, pick yourself up and get back on the wagon.
 You might find your weight loss is a bit slower that week, or you stay the same, but you'll soon be back in the swing of things.
 And with a New Year around the corner, there's never a better time for a fresh start.